 • Garlic and onions.
 These members of the allium family contain several anti-inflammatory compounds such as quercetin and allicin.

 • Colorful fruits and vegetables.
-Fruits and vegetables contain phytonutrients that effectively turns down the inflammatory response.
+Fruits and vegetables contain phytonutrients that effectively turn down the inflammatory response.

 • Spices.
 Consuming spices may be one of the most effective ways of controlling chronic inflammation.
 Every spice that has been studied has been found to contain at least three anti-inflammatory compounds.